cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/index.rst

   that provides ACID (*atomicity, consistency, isolation,* and *durability*) guarantees, critical in applications where data accuracy is required.

+- The :doc:`Transactional Messaging System <transactional-messaging-system>` is a CDAP service
+..   that provides a "pub-sub"-type messaging system that understands transactions.

 - :doc:`Secure Keys <secure-keys>` allows users to store and retrieve sensitive information such as passwords from secure and encrypted storage.